spraakbanken/korp-frontend/doc/frontend_devel.md

 Rendering values and generating CQP can also be controlled by editing `app/config/statistics_config.js`, but of course it is best to avoid editing the actual code if it is possible.

+If you need to merge rows or otherwise alter the table structure, implement and assign a function to the `stats_rewrite` setting.

 #### Stringify functions